 Because there are only a couple of thousand state and federal OSHA inspectors nationwide, enforcement of the rule will largely fall to employers.
 Rather than attempt to inspect every workplace, OSHA inspectors will likely respond to employee complaints and check compliance with COVID-19 requirements when they are already on-site.

 Starting January 10, 2022, employers who fail to implement the OSHA rule will be subject to fines of up to $13,653 for each facility inspected by OSHA that has not implemented a mandatory vaccination policy or otherwise complied with the rule.

 Private-sector employers generally can require their employees to get a COVID-19 vaccination as a condition of employment, as long as employers consider requests for exemption on disability or religious grounds.
 Many states also have vaccine mandates; for example, state laws may require health care workers to be vaccinated against COVID-19 as well as diseases like the flu.
 And the federal government has the legal authority to issue health and safety protections for workers.

 Vaccination mandates at the federal level, however, have never been tested.
-Due to the fierce politicization of vaccines in the U.S., the new federal mandate is certain to face legal challenges.
+Due to the fierce politicization of vaccines in the U.S., the OSHA rule is already facing legal challenges, and is certain to face more.
 Courts considering such challenges will likely weigh questions of personal choice against the public health risks of a deadly pandemic.
 Courts will probably find it significant that the weekly testing option gives employees the ability to opt out of mandatory vaccination.